 4. Woodbridge Cemetery Snake

 This legend dates back to 1896, beginning with the funeral of Lulu Lorch.
 A snake is said to have wrapped itself around her casket.
 Anyone who looked the snake in the eye would meet their certain demise.
-While this seems unlikely, Lulu's 29-year-old brother William died of heart failure just 20 minutes after her funeral, according to an article in the New York Herald.
+While this seems unlikely, Lulu's 29-year-old brother William died of heart failure just 20 minutes after her funeral, or so sayeth the legends surrounding the family and Lulu's untimely demise.
+That being said, there are still

 5. Atco Ghost